wikindx/wikindx/website/web/src/content/install/upgrade.md

     - `config.php` upgrade (optional step).
     - Cache refresh (check component compatibility and clear template caches).

-7. Finally update the official components from the admin __Components Manager__.
+7. Finally update the official components from the __Components Manager__ (_Admin > Components_ menu).
    If a component is not compatible with the new core, it will be disabled automatically.
    After their update, enable them again.

 8. If you have created custom components you must adapt them to keep them working.
 Particularly in version 5.9.1, the